ICSM/pgmuvi/paper.md

 This is especially true for objects that are variable by nature, such as pulsating stars, or objects that are variable due to their orbital motion, such as eclipsing binaries.
 The study of these objects is called time-domain astronomy, and is a rapidly growing field.
 A wide range of approaches to time-series analysis have been developed, ranging from simple period-finding algorithms to more complex machine learning techniques.
-Perhaps the most popular in astronomy is the Lomb-Scargle periodogram, which is a Fourier-based technique that is able to find periodic signals in unevenly sampled data.
+Perhaps the most popular in astronomy is the Lomb-Scargle periodogram [@Lomb1976; @Scargle1982], which is a Fourier-based technique that is able to find periodic signals in unevenly sampled data.
 However, the handling of unevenly sampled data is not the only challenge in time-series analysis.
 <!-- The study of time-domain astronomy is often hampered by the fact that the data is not always of the same quality, or that the data is not always available in the same wavelength.
 This is especially true for data from space-based telescopes, which are often limited in their lifetime, and thus the amount of data that can be collected. -->

-A particular challenge in astronomy is handling heterogeneous, multiwavelength data.
+A particular challenge in astronomy is handling heterogeneous, multiwavelength data [@VanderPlas2015].
 Data must often be combined from a wide variety of instruments, telecsopes or surveys, and so the systematics or noise properties of different datasets can vary widely.
 In addition, by combining multiple wavelengths, we can gain a better understanding of the physical processes that are driving the variability of the object.
 For example, some variability mechanisms differ across wavelength only in amplitude (e.g. eclipsing binaries), while others may vary in phase (e.g. pulsating stars) or even period (e.g. multiperiodic systems).